19 Best Beaches in Zanzibar You Must Visit Today

 This list covers the best of the best when it comes to beaches in Zanzibar.
 Whether you want to sunbathe, snorkel, swim, or enjoy any other beach activity, keep reading to discover where to go in Zanzibar with sun, sea, and sand!

-Heading to Zanzibar and planning last minute?
+Are you on your way to Zanzibar last minute?

 Top Accommodation in Zanzibar